Lili White Biography

 Many cinematic works connect news-media issues to scientific facts, personal to mythic stories, film and art histories, and other art forms to present a holistic view of their chosen theme, such as THE KITCHEN SINK and FOOL’s GOLD: CALIFORNIA ROADTRIP in an ELECTION YEAR, her feature film essay from 2014, intermixed elderly members of from a company mining town, Zombie consumerism (brought to the fore in the 1980’s by Michael Jackson), and the Cain & Able murder story, painting a tableau portrait of American “greed”.
 It was granted a NYSCA finishing funds award.

-In 2011 she developed ANOTHER EXPERIMENT BY WOMEN FILM FESTIVAL (aka AXW) that became a Fractured Atlas Fiscally Sponsored Campaign and a recipient of a 2011 Lower Manhattan Cultural Council‘s Manhattan Arts Council Grant.
+In 2011 she developed ANOTHER EXPERIMENT BY WOMEN FILM FESTIVAL (aka AXW) that utalized a Fractured Atlas Fiscally Sponsorship and a 2011 Lower Manhattan Cultural Council‘s Manhattan Arts Council Grant to launch it into development.

-After its final 10th seasom in 2020, it has maintained an online presence with free, curated shows at <http: axwonline.com>
+After having run for 10 years as live screenings, The COVID pandemic brought it to a close.
+Yet, it has maintained an online presence with free, curated shows at <http: axwonline.com>

-FROM 2012-15 she served as an Elected Board Member of Millennium Film Workshop.
+FROM 2012-15 White served as an Elected Board Member of Millennium Film Workshop.
 As Chair of the Archive Committee, a sale of their Archives was sold to NYC’s MoMA.

 IN 2018, her work was part of the CUBED LUMINOUS show at the Pensecola Museum of Art.